TDS filing made simple!

 |Section||Nature of Default||Interest subject to TDS/TCS amount||Period for which interest is to be paid|

-|201A||Non deduction of tax at source, either in whole or in part||1% per month||From the date on which tax deductable to the date on which tax is actually deducted|
+|201(1A)(i)||TDS not deducted (fully/partly)||1% per month||From the date on which tax is deductible to the date on which tax is actually deducted.|

-|After deduction of tax, non payment of tax either in whole or in part||1.5% per month||From the date of deduction to the date of payment|
+|201(1A)(ii)||TDS not deposited to the government after deduction (fully or partly)||1.5% per month||From the date of tax deduction to the date of deposit|

 Note: The above interest should be paid before filing of TDS return.

 Under Section 201(1A), in case of late deposit of TDS after deduction, you have to pay interest.
 Interest is calculated at the rate of 1.5% per month from the date on which TDS was deducted to the actual date of deposit.
 Note, that this is to be calculated on a monthly basis and not on the number of days i.e. part of a month is considered as a full month.

 If a person fails to pay to TDS to the credit of the Central Government as required by or under the provisions of Chapter XVII-B, he shall be punishable with rigorous imprisonment for a term not less than three months but which may extend to seven years, and with a fine.

 In the wake of the lockdown, the department has waived off all the penalty provisions for the period between 20th March 2020 to 30th June 2020 as per the Ordinance 2020.
 In the normal period of business, a penalty equal to the amount that was failed to be deducted/collected or remitted may be imposed.

 If the person fails to collect tax at source (TCS) or collects tax (TCS) but fails to deposit to the government within the prescribed due dates, then he is required to pay interest at the rate of 1% per month or part thereof on the TCS amount.
 The tax collector is liable to pay interest from the date on which such tax was collectable to the date the tax was actually paid.